hayj/WebBrowser/README.md

 Usage:

 	from hjwebbrowser.tor import *
-	tor = Tor(portCount=100) # To have 100 differents ips
+	# To have 100 differents ips:
+	tor = Tor(portCount=100
+	# Alternatively you can get the tor singleton:
+	tor = getTorSingleton()
-	proxy = tor.getRandomProxy() # Get a random proxy to use in HTTPBrowser, requests or Selenium for example tor.restart() # Refresh Tor services to get news ips
+	# Get a random proxy to use in HTTPBrowser, requests or Selenium for example:
+	proxy = tor.getRandomProxy()
+	# Refresh Tor services to get news ips:
+	tor.restart()

 ## Proxies

-The proxy object must be a dict `{"ip": "xxx.xxx.xxx.xxx", "port": "22", "user": None, "password": None}`
+A proxy object in this project is a dict `{"ip": "xxx.xxx.xxx.xxx", "port": "22", "user": None, "password": None}`

 ## Error 404 detection for `Browser`